-You can change the auto ISO via 3 presets, each allowing an upper and lower ISO setting, with the ability to change the shutter speed.
+You can change the auto ISO via three presets, each allowing an upper and lower ISO setting, with the ability to change the shutter speed.
 Auto ISO works in manual exposure for both stills and video.

-When it comes to batteries the X-H1 can use the X-series W-126S types and the older W-126 ones, but with fewer shots per charge.
+When it comes to batteries the Fujifilm X-H1 can use the X-series W-126S types and the older W-126 ones, but with fewer shots per charge.
 You will get 300 or so shots per charge which isn’t the greatest, so always carry a few spares or you could go for the VPB-XH1 power grip.
 The X-H1 also has the ability to charge via a USB port, making charging the battery that bit more convenient.

-Built for being an all-rounder, the X-H1 does very well at processing especially with the upgraded autofocus helping out.
+Built for being an all-rounder, the Fujifilm X-H1 does very well at processing especially with the upgraded autofocus helping out.
 Once the continuous autofocus has been set up, the X-H1 copes well with action and sports images, maybe not on the lines of something like the Nikon D500, but still very capable.
 The face detection mode works well as with the built-in image stabilization, which does help a lot freezing movement.
-The Face detection mode works okay in low light, but maybe not as good as some of the competitors.
+The Face Detection mode works okay in low light, but maybe not as good as some of the competitors.

 For ultimate quality, such as landscape shots, it’s probably the same as the X-T2.
 Larger sensor cameras are going to give you more image quality, but that’s also with a more weighty setup.
 There is at least Bluetooth and Wi-Fi communication which means your images can be sent to your smartphone quite easily.

 Just like its predecessor, it tipped the scales for video with 4K with oversampling and less rolling shutter and less aliasing than its counterparts.
 The addition of being able to have independent settings for both stills and video is a great feature, as is the 8-bit F-Log recording and film simulation modes which give great results straight away.
-It can definitely compare to the X-T2, with added stabilization, longer shooting time and more ways to control settings in your video.
+It can definitely compare to the X-T2, with added stabilization, longer shooting time, and more ways to control settings in your video.
 Video exposure is easily changed by the control points and dials and the use of the movie silent control with the touchscreen is a very helpful addition.

 The autofocus in video mode lets you select between the 91 AF points, with two options controlling the depth and speed of the motor.

-In-body stabilization is the first for the company, which means that you can get roughly 3 stops extra with a telephoto lens, but not as much if using wide-angle.
+In-body stabilization is the first for the company, which means that you can get roughly three stops extra with a telephoto lens, but not as much if using wide-angle.
 This can definitely make the difference in certain situations if you don’t have your tripod.

 RAW file processing is comparable to its predecessor, while the JPEG engine produces some rich colors especially with the Provia/Standard color mode.
 There can be a fair amount of noise reduction and sharpening, so you may want to turn this down if it’s not to your liking.

-The X-H1 is definitely a step up from the X-T2, but it also means that it’s now competing against some serious opposition.
+The Fujifilm X-H1 is definitely a step up from the X-T2, but it also means that it’s now competing against some serious opposition.
 The Sony a6500, a7 III or Nikon’s D500 are all worthy and comparable cameras, depending on your shooting preferences.
 The X-H1 is trying to be a great all-rounder, with more traditional DSLR feel, without being wholly dedicated to one aspect.

 If you want a camera that can cover most bases, the X-H1 will fit you well, but its price point is also up against some hefty competition from other brands.
 As a good all-rounder it fits quite well, but if you want something more dedicated, such as for action or ultimate image quality, you may look at some of the competitors instead.